-Montgomery Hospice is a nonprofit organization that has been providing hospice care to people in Montgomery County, MD for more than 30 years.
-Besides hospice services, we provide professional grief support for anyone who lives in the county.
-We offer first-class end-of-life education to professionals and community organizations.
+Montgomery Hospice is a community-supported nonprofit organization that has been providing hospice care to people in Montgomery County, MD for 35 years.
+Besides hospice services, we provide professional grief support for patients and families, as well as support groups and workshops fro county residents.

 For more information visit: www.montgomeryhospice.org